informatics-isi-edu/ermrest/ermrest/trunk/REST-API.md

 - _service_ `/catalog/` _cid_ `/entity/` _path_

-The primary naming convention, without query parameters, denotes the final entity set referenced by _path_, as per the data path rules described below.
+The primary naming convention, without query parameters, denotes the final entity set referenced by _path_, as per the [data path rules](#data-paths).
 The denoted entity set has the same tuple structure as the final table instance in _path_ and may be a subset of the entities based on joining and filtering criteria encoded in _path_.
 The set of resulting tuples are distinct according to the key definitions of that table instance, i.e. any joins in the path may be used to filter out rows but do not cause duplicate rows.

 #### Attribute Names